Name

 So Hemming thought the man MIGHT be a foreigner.
 Gus Cohen certainly didn't look foreign, and at the time of his TV interview in the '50s he had no trace of a foreign accent.
 But as a much younger man back in 1912 he might have retained something of the accent of his immigrant parents.

-If Cohen was in Mrs. Astor’s lifeboat, he was picked up by #4, which we know had several people who died from exposure. #4 was one of the boats that were part of Lowe’s Flotilla.
-But if he was in Lightoller’s boat, that was either Collapsible B, or #12.
+If Cohen was in Mrs. Astor’s lifeboat, he was picked up by #4, which we know picked up several people who died from exposure. #4 was one of the boats that were part of Lowe’s Flotilla.
+We know #4 also picked up several people (including Hemming) from the sea.
+But if Cohen was in Lightoller’s boat, that was either Collapsible B, or #12.
 Is it possible he got up on B, and then transferred to #12?
 Or did he just misidentify Lowe?
 Gus Cohen's story notably differs from those of many who falsely claimed to have been in the water in that he was clearly trying to get into a boat, rather than heroically taking a dive in support of the 'women and children first' policy.
-His accounts read like he was describing boat 4.
-We did not all agree on which boat, #4 or #12.